material-components/material-components-web/packages/mdc-tooltip/README.md

 Method Signature | Description
 --- | ---
 `setTooltipPosition(position: {xPos?: XPosition, yPos?: YPosition}) => void` | Specify how the tooltip should be aligned with the anchor element.
 See [tooltip positioning](#tooltip-positioning) section for more information.
 `setAnchorBoundaryType(type: AnchorBoundaryType) => void` | Specify whether the anchor element is `bounded` (element has an identifiable boundary such as a button) or `unbounded` (element does not have a visually declared boundary such as a text link).
 Tooltips are placed closer to bounded anchor elements compared to unbounded anchor elements.
-If no type is specified, defaults to `bounded`
+If no type is specified, defaults to `bounded`.
+`hide() => void` | Proxies to the foundation's `hide` method, immediately hides the tooltip if it is shown.
+`isShown() => boolean` | Returns whether or not the tooltip is shown.

 ### Usage Within Frameworks